Sydney ferry named after Australian icon Dr Catherine Hamlin AC

-Dr Catherine Hamlin is a pioneering Australian obstetrician-gynaecologist who travelled to Ethiopia almost 60 years ago and was deeply touched when she met her first obstetric fistula patient.
+Dr Catherine Hamlin was a pioneering Australian obstetrician-gynaecologist who travelled to Ethiopia over 60 years ago and was deeply touched when she met her first obstetric fistula patient.
 Obstetric fistula is an entirely preventable childbirth injury that causes horrendous internal damage.

-This phenomenal Australian never left Ethiopia.
-Instead, she set about dramatically transforming the maternal healthcare landscape for the women of Ethiopia.
+Catherine never left Ethiopia.
+Instead, she set about dramatically transforming the maternal health care landscape for the women of Ethiopia.

-Now, Sydney- siders travelling on her namesake ferry can continue to be inspired by Catherine, who has dedicated her life to ensuring the health and dignity of Ethiopian mothers who suffer from preventable and treatable childbirth injuries.
+Since 2017, Sydneysiders can travel on her namesake ferry and can continue to be inspired by Catherine.
+Catherine dedicated her life to ensuring the health and dignity of Ethiopian mothers who suffer from preventable and treatable childbirth injuries.

-Upon hearing the announcement from NSW Minister of Transport and Infrastructure Andrew Constance, Dr Catherine Hamlin AC said, “I am so grateful.
+When the ferry announcement was first made in 2017, Dr Catherine Hamlin said, “I am so grateful.
 It really is lovely to know that so many people have tremendous love for our work and for our patients.
-I hope that this will help draw the attention of the world to this great need in Ethiopia for maternal healthcare.
+I hope that this will help draw the attention of the world to this great need in Ethiopia for maternal health care.
 I want to help these women.
 I know you would all be touched if you could see them in their plight.
 Thank you for your support.”

 Hamlin Fistula Ethiopia’s life-changing treatment is provided free of charge to patients, thanks to the generosity of donors around the world.

 ABC 702 – mornings with Wendy Harmer.
 Wendy interviews our CEO, Carolyn Hardy, to talk about the work of Dr Catherine Hamlin and the new Sydney Harbour ferry.
 Listen in at 1:10:30